 Naturally Treat Heartburn and Acid Reflux

-Edited by Nerissa Avisado, Robbi, Anonymous, Lynn and 2 others
+Edited by Nerissa Avisado, Robbi, Lynn, Mellisa Steves and 1 other

 Heart-burn is a symptom of acid reflux.
 This is caused by digestive acids flowing back to the esophagus from the stomach.
 The esophagus is located in the heart area of the chest and when this becomes irritated, it produces a burning sensation.